balvig/chili/README.md

 ### Minor niggles

+- Have to add gemspec to main app
 - Can only have one override per engine per partial due to the way I'm grabbing the class from the override
-- Have to add gemspec to main app
-- Where to get the database.yml file from?
-- Rspec generators don't namespace properly
 - Need to use DSL branch from deface
 - Have to restart server when adding overrides